YSafa/Java-Multi-Level-Console-App/README.md

-# Java Console Application
+# CMPE 343 – Project 1: Java Console Application

-A feature-rich, menu-driven console application built with pure Java.
+A feature-rich, menu-driven console application built with pure Java as part of the CMPE 343 course at Kadir Has University.
 The app greets users with colorful ASCII art and offers a variety of operations organized by school level.

-## 👥 Team
+## 👥 Team – Group 29
 - Dıldar Baştuğ
 - Doğukan Furat
 - Sena Coşkun